hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 #### Parameters

 - `MaAc ImportParameters(VRCExpressionParameters parameters)` <br/>
 Import parameters from an existing VRCExpressionParameters asset.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or NewParameter function, whichever happens first, will wipe all existing parameters from that component.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<float> NewParameter(MaacParameterType parameterType, string parameter)` <br/>
 Declare a new parameter of the given type.
 If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
 Function calls on the resulting objects will affect all parameters of that group.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<float> NewParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Float parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<int> NewParameter(AacFlIntParameter aacParameter)` <br/>
 Declare a new Int parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<bool> NewParameter(AacFlBoolParameter aacParameter)` <br/>
 Declare a new Bool parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<bool> NewBoolToFloatParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Bool parameter, acknowledging that the animator has exposed it as a Float.
 By default it is saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
-If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 #### Parameter groups

 - `MaacParameter<float> NewParameter(MaacParameterType parameterType, params string[] parametersWithNulls)` <br/>
   Declare new parameters of the given type.
 If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
 The array can safely contain null values.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<float> NewParameter(AacFlFloatParameterGroup aacParameterGroup)` <br/>
 Declare new Float parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<int> NewParameter(AacFlIntParameterGroup aacParameterGroup)` <br/>
 Declare new Int parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<bool> NewParameter(AacFlBoolParameterGroup aacParameterGroup)` <br/>
 Declare new Bool parameters, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 - `MaacParameter<bool> NewBoolToFloatParameter(AacFlFloatParameterGroup aacParameterGroup)` <br/>
 Declare new Bool parameters, acknowledging that the animator has exposed them as Floats.
 By default it is saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
 Function calls on the resulting objects will affect all parameters of that group.
+This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.

 #### Merge Animator

 - `MaacMergeAnimator NewMergeAnimator(AacFlController controller, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
 Declare a new animator to be merged.
-Every call to NewMergeAnimator will create a new ModularAvatarMergeAnimator, as long as this instance of MaAc is reused.
+Every call to NewMergeAnimator will create an additional ModularAvatarMergeAnimator component.
 The path mode is set to Absolute.

 - `MaacMergeAnimator NewMergeAnimator(AnimatorController animator, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
 Declare a new raw animator to be merged.
-Every call to NewMergeAnimator will create a new ModularAvatarMergeAnimator, as long as this instance of MaAc is reused.
+Every call to NewMergeAnimator will create an additional ModularAvatarMergeAnimator component.
 The path mode is set to Absolute.

 - `MaacMergeAnimator UsingMergeAnimator(ModularAvatarMergeAnimator mergeAnimator, AacFlController controller, VRCAvatarDescriptor.AnimLayerType layerType)` <br/>
 Writes over an existing MergeAnimator component, setting the controller and layer type to be merged.
 The path mode is set to Absolute.